Street and Place Names in Hopedale

 Within the mowed area immediately north of the bathing beach are two additions to the landscape: a one-story, hip-roofed garage facing Dutcher Street to the east, and, in a clearing overlooking the pond, a 1996 monument for the Hopedale Parklands nature Trail, dedicated to Willard W. Taft.
 The monument is a granite boulder with an attached brass plaque.”
 Kathy Kelly Broomer, National Register Nomination.

-Patrick’s Corner Delano Patrick was a member of the Hopedale Community.
+Patrick’s Corner – Delano Patrick was a member of the Hopedale Community.
 His son, Henry operated two grocery and dry goods stores.
-One was where the parking lot in front of the medical building beside the library is now and the other was at the intersection of Hopedale Street and Route 16 where Stone Furniture is.
+One was where the parking lot in front of the medical building beside the library is now and the other was at the intersection of Hopedale Street and Route 16 where Stone Furniture was.
 That intersection was known for many years as Patrick’s Corner.

 Patrick Road – My guess is that it was named for Henry Patrick.

-– The house at 366 West Street (Route 140) which was used in 1901 to quarantine Heman Hersey, an employee of Henry Partick’s Store, when he contracted smallpox.
+Pest House – The house at 366 West Street (Route 140) which was used in 1901 to quarantine Heman Hersey, an employee of Henry Partick’s Store, when he contracted smallpox.
 Hersey survived and lived for many years after his bout with the pox.

 The town bought the house, I’ve been told, because it was off by itself and it seemed a good idea to get Hersey as far away from other people as possible.
 The town kept ownership of the house for a couple of decades or so before eventually selling it.
 As far as I know, it was never used as a quarantine house for anyone other than Hersey.
 My information on Hersey and the house came from Hester Chilson and from the 1901 town report.
 DM